 A conventional loan or conventional mortgage is your average home loan for buying a home or property.
 A conventional loan is any home loan or home mortgage that is not directly offered or secured by the government or any governmental bodies.
 The government bodies or entities usually include Federal Housing Administration (FHA), the United States Department of Veterans Affairs (VA) and the United States Department of Agriculture (USDA) for rural housing.
 The conventional loans are not available through any of these bodies, but rather provided and guaranteed by private lenders (Banks, individuals, loan companies, mortgage companies) or any of the two government-sponsored companies that are Federal National Mortgage Association (FNMA) or better known as Fannie Mae and The Federal Home Loan Mortgage Corporation (FMCC) better known as Freddie Mac.

 Conventional loans are often known as conformal or conforming home loans or home mortgages but they are not always the same.
 Conforming home loans are the loans that are guaranteed by either Fannie Mae or Freddie Mac but conventional loans don’t always have be sponsored by the two companies.
 So what this means is that while all conforming home loans are conventional, not all conventional home loans are conforming.
 To get guaranteed by Fannie Mae or Freddie Mac, the amount of the loan needs to be within their specified limits and one of their limits is the amount limit which is set annually by Federal Housing Finance Agency (FHFA).
 Although that amount varies from state to state, it is set the same for most of the country except for areas with higher priced homes and real estate.
-In 2019, the conventional loan limit was set to $510,400.00 for fiscal 2020.
+In 2020, the conventional loan limit was set to $548,250.00 for a one unit dwelling in fiscal 2021.
 This is the limit that a lender would be guaranteed to be sponsored by Fannie Mae or Freddie Mac.
 If the limit was exceeded, the two companies won’t cover the loan and it will not be a conforming loan anymore.
 For example, a jumbo loan of let’s say $650,000 would be a conventional loan but not a conforming home loan because the limit is exceeded for it to be guaranteed by Fannie Mae or Freddie Mac.
-In this case please view our Jumbo Mortgage section of the website
+In this case please view our Jumbo Mortgage section of the website.
+Below is a graph that will demonstrate the loan limits for conforming and high balance conforming for one to four dwelling units:

 Conventional loans make up for more than two-thirds of the market of the home loans or home mortgages issued in the United States.